BryceCanyonCounty/bcc-blindfold/README.md

 - Blindfold yourself!
 - Commands to blindfold
 - Item to blindfold
-- Break out of blindfold change
+- Chance to break free
-- features are all configurable!
+- Features are all configurable!

 ## Commands
 * /blindfold